jnorman74/Rare_Earth_Metal_Mining/MachineLearningWeek1.md

 ## Dataset and Exploratory Analysis

 The main dataset has about 1 million data points from all over the world and is mostly the results of chemical assaying for minerals.
 The datapoints were drill core or similar.
-The complete dataset had many extra features such as datasources, rock type etc.  These features were mainly dropped for this initial machine learning model.
+The complete dataset had many extra features such as datasources, rock type etc.  These features were dropped for this initial machine learning model.
 The focus of the week one analysis was on the concentrations of other elements and if these could be used to predict high concentrations of the rare earth elements.

 Exploratory data analysis was completed showing the distributions of individual rare earth elements via histograms.
 Note the log distribution.